How did the Art Coast of Michigan get its name?

 For all those travelers who are smiling at the goat picture and who love to visit the busy tourist towns and beaches but appreciate coming home to a quieter, smaller, more intimate backdrop- we are featuring two Michigan towns with so much to offer and are only a short drive to the Art Coast of Michigan.

-Experience it yourself by reserving at the luxurious and grand Jade Estate in Allegan or the unique Kingsley House in Fennville.
+Experience it yourself by reserving at the luxurious and grand Jade Estate and the country estate of Castle in the Country in Allegan or the unique Kingsley House in Fennville.

 Jade Estate in Allegan

 Charm meets grandeur at Jade Estate Inn, a home that has been stopping traffic on its corner of a quiet Allegan neighborhood since 1863.
 Check out this previous blog to learn about its history.
 Guests enjoy an old-fashion town community with just a 30-minute drive to Saugatuck and Lake Michigan Beaches.

 Allegan is known for its historic metal bridge and riverfront activities, including a zipline, town festivals, and great farm-to-table dining.
 It’s only 30 minutes to Saugatuck, Lake Michigan beaches, and Kalamazoo and 40 minutes to Grand Rapids or South Haven.

 Your innkeeper at Jade Estate is quite talented in the kitchen, with guest favorites including Monkey Bread, Crepe Quiches, and Blueberry French Toast.
 Her favorite place to dine in Allegan is the Grill House. a restored 1836 inn in Allegan with grill-your-own steaks & seafood, plus a pub with a fireplace.

 Tips and How to Live Like A Local from your innkeepers at the Jade B & B

 - Canoe or kayak the Kalamazoo from the Allegan Riverwalk